unstoppabledomains/dot-crypto/ARCHITECTURE.md

 mapping (uint256 => address) internal _tokenOwners;
 ```

+There are other permission structures (approved address and operators) available as part of ERC721 standard but they do not have any custom functionality on top.
+See the ERC721 standard for more information on those topics.

 Registry is a "singleton" contract and only exists in a single production instance deployed at [0xD1E5b0FF1287aA9f9A268759062E4Ab08b9Dacbe](https://etherscan.io/address/0xD1E5b0FF1287aA9f9A268759062E4Ab08b9Dacbe).
 [Source Code](./contracts/Registry.sol).

-There are other structures available as part of ERC721 standard but they do not have any custom functionality on top.
-See the ERC721 standard for more information on additional permission data stored on the registry.

 Resolver data structure looks in the following way (pseudocode):